odrymark/CTFs/biteme/README.md

 ### The version mismatch

-After comparing notes with other public writeups, they were all able to pull `index.phps` cleanly — same steps, same box, no extra tricks.
+After being stuck for a while, I looked up public writeups, and they were all able to pull `index.phps`.
 The only visible difference was the **Apache/PHP version**:

 | | My instance | Other writeups |
 |---|---|---|